jamesesguerra/diy-cloud-book/src/chapter-5/reverse-proxies.md

     proxy_set_header X-Forwarded-Proto $scheme;
 }
 ```

+This `location` directive tells Nginx to forward any requests that start with `/notely-api/` to the `notely-api` service running on port `8080`.
+Once again, we can take advantage of Docker’s built-in DNS capabilities, allowing us to refer to our API by its service name instead of using a hardcoded IP address.

+Then the `proxy_set_header` lines ensure that important client and request information (such as the original host, IP address, and protocol) are passed along to our API service.

 ### Creating the Dockerfile
 Now that our custom Nginx configuration is ready, let’s create a Dockerfile for our image.
 This part is pretty straightforward.
 We’ll extend the base Nginx image and copy our custom configuration into it, effectively replacing the default one.
 First run `touch Dockerfile` and add the contents below: